Last updated 27th November 2020

 PCCs can meet physically outside lockdowns.
 However, if you can continue to meet virtually that clearly lessens the risk of the virus spreading and should for now remain the preferred option, especially in those areas of the Diocese where extra restrictions are in place.

 So long as these meetings are recorded by minutes in the usual way or can be audio recorded for transcription this would be valid.
 However, it may well be that you should be considering how much work may be delegated to your PCC Standing Committee, who can have significant executive powers where necessary.

 If you do choose to meet physically, please ensure that all measures are in place, that people remain socially distanced, that you are in a large and well ventilated room and that face masks are worn.
 Please keep the meeting as short as reasonably possible.

 There is some helpful information on how to run a PCC meeting via Zoom from CPAS; a patron for a number of our parishes here.

-As schools (both county and church) work through the logistics of opening their buildings to more pupils, they may approach PCCs to utilise church halls as readily available additional space.
+Schools they may approach PCCs to utilise church halls as readily available additional space.
 Archdeacon David (Chair of the Board of Education) has produced some high level guidance for PCCs to consider here, should you be approached.